pancho404/DesarrolloFinal-Pool/README.md

 # Simple Pool

-A classic table game transfered to a computer game, enjoy this game with a friend or someone you know.
+Try this new adaptation from the classic board game Pool!
+Enjoy with a friend or more something that maybe you couldn't enjoy before!

 ## Author